AlexsLemonade/OpenPBTA-analysis/tables/zenodo-upload/README.md

 This directory contains CSV files that represent data contained in plots shown in the OpenPBTA manuscript.
 It is intended to facilitate inspection of the underlying data shown in each figure and to explicitly capture which samples are included in figures (where applicable).
 To **reproduce the figures**, we recommend using the code in the analysis repository: <https://github.com/AlexsLemonade/OpenPBTA-analysis>.
-Please see `figures/` directory documentation in the repository, as well as the documentation for figure generation scripts (`figures/scripts/README.md`).
+Please see the `figures/` directory documentation in the repository and the documentation for figure generation scripts (`figures/scripts/README.md`).

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->